- Home

 Student Sustainability Research Conference 2023

-The 2023 Student Sustainability Research Conference (SSRC) takes place on Wednesday 22 February in Parkinson Court at the University of Leeds.
+The 2023 Student Sustainability Research Conference (SSRC) took place on Tuesday 28 March in Parkinson Court at the University of Leeds.

-The conference is back in person after two years of being online.
-For the first time it is open to students from 12 higher education institutions across Yorkshire, making the event more inclusive and collaborative than ever before.
+The conference returned in person after two years of being online.
+For the first time it was open to students from 12 higher education institutions across Yorkshire, making the event more inclusive and collaborative than ever before.

-It offers students the opportunity to share, learn and be inspired by each other.
-The day will feature a mix of presentations, performances and exhibitions showcasing research at all levels.
+It offered students the opportunity to share, learn and be inspired by each other.
+The day featured a mix of presentations, performances and exhibitions showcasing research at all levels.

-Reflecting the interdisciplinary nature of sustainability, the conference will address all aspects of the Sustainable Development Goals (SDGs), with a particular focus on the themes of Climate Resilience and Adaptation; Net Zero Carbon; Justice, Equality, and Inclusivity; and Protection of Nature and Biodiversity.
+Reflecting the interdisciplinary nature of sustainability, the conference addressed all aspects of the Sustainable Development Goals (SDGs), with a particular focus on the themes of Climate Resilience and Adaptation; Net Zero Carbon; Justice, Equality, and Inclusivity; and Protection of Nature and Biodiversity.

 These four themes align with the aims of the Yorkshire and Humberside Climate Commission Climate Action Plan.
 Regional collaboration is vital to the YHCC Climate Action Plan, and core to the Supporting a Net Zero City commitments of the University of Leeds Climate Plan.